 Tomizawa ruins

 This time, we will introduce you to the "Underground Forest Museum"!

-Displaying the ruins as they were excavated!
+The ruins are displayed exactly as they were when they were excavated!

+Tomizawa ruins